 As long as you can steer you have a good chance of remaining upright.
-This is why if you only have one studded tire it belongs on the front.
+This is why, if you only have one studded tire it belongs on the front.
 It is also why you want to avoid braking with the front wheel on black ice.
-Even with a locked up rear brake, and the rear wheel skidding, as long as you stay off the front brake, you can steer all the way down icy hills too slippery to walk.
+Even with a locked-up rear brake, and the rear wheel skidding, as long as you stay off the front brake, you can steer all the way down icy hills too slippery to walk.

 In Black Ice conditions this grit becomes “glued down” by the same ice that is covering the road.
-Its like riding on sandpaper.
+It’s like riding on sandpaper.
 There is far more traction in the girt than on the Black Ice itself.

-Similarly, when there is some snow around, the snow will often provide more traction than the ice.
+Similarly, when there is some snow around, the snow will provide more traction than the ice.
 Even light snow directly on top of Black Ice may provide better traction than just the Black Ice.
-This is because snow is angular, and the angular particles catch and bind on on another, your tires, and the ice below.
+This is because snow is angular, and the angular particles catch and bind on one another, your tires, and the ice below.

 Once melting starts, snow can add to the slipperiness of the underlying ice, so occasional tests with the rear brake give you a good idea of the traction below.

 Finally, watch it when you come to a stop.
 Bike tires, with or without studs, always seem to have more traction than shoes.
-Its embarrassing to blithely handle 10 miles of black ice and fall on your butt at the front door.

-Then too, there is the risks you don’t see.
+Then too, there are the risks you don’t see.
 Ruts in the underlying surface can provide a wheel diversion when you least expect it.
 The only consolation is that snow is softer to land on than ice.

 Make a New Track

-You will find it much easier to travel in totally undisturbed snow than to follow car tracks, or even another bike.
+You will find it much easier to travel in totally undisturbed snow than to follow car tracks or even another bike.
 If you are the first vehicle along the route your biggest problem is the extra effort needed to push through the snow.
 If you are following others you also have to contend with their ruts and the front wheel diversions these cause.

 Surface Hints of Hidden Problems

-On open road ways, watch for small bumps in the snow which appear without any apparent cause.
-These can signal debris in the road, or potholes under the snow.
+On open roadways, watch for small bumps in the snow which appear without any apparent cause.
+These can signal debris in the road or potholes under the snow.

 Not only do you have the wheel diversions caused by the ruts, but also the polished smooth surface underneath where cars have spun tires trying to get going.

-If the snow is still white, it has probably received no sand or salt, and has been trafficked by fewer than 30 cars.
+If the snow is still white, it has probably received no sand or salt and has been trafficked by fewer than 30 cars.

 If relatively smooth, it presents no special problems, other than being slippery.
 The other side of that coin is that it usually comes with embedded gravel supplied, most often, by your tax dollars.
-This embedded gravel makes it possible to ride hardpack without studs, as it really does supply ample traction.
+This embedded gravel makes it possible to ride a hardpack without studs, as it really does supply ample traction.

-There are some down sides, (pun fully intended) to hardpack.
+There are some downsides to hardpack.

-Hardpack on road is often bladed off by road maintenance crews making it skating rink smooth.
+- Hardpack on road is often bladed off by road maintenance crews making it skating rink smooth.
 If this gets a little water on it it can be really slippery.

 Hard Single Track

 Multi-use trails can become hardpacked and trampled by foot traffic.
-These are quite hard to deal with because the foot prints can be quite deep.
+These are hard to deal with because the footprints can be quite deep.
 This leads to an incredibly jolting ride.
 Full suspension bikes really help here.
 Taking the bumps with as much speed as you can manage sometimes works (especially with studs) as you don’t fall into every hole, you just skim the tops of the bumps.

-Hydration in Winter
+5. Hydration in Winter

 However, longer rides in winter tax your body in the same way as summer rides, and you need to replenish water.
 A strenuous afternoon outing would require hydration at any temperature.
 Even at a moderate pace in mild temperatures, you can lose 3 to 4 liters of water during 2 to 3 hours of exercise.